 “The complexity of Davis’ condition exceeded the capability of the medical technologies in Latvia, and there were no options left for us there,” says Baiba.

 Searching for an overseas option

 Davis’ physician began looking for doctors outside of Latvia who could help.
 During an Internet search, he came across a paper about a specialized treatment for lymphatic leaks, called thoracic duct embolization.
-The article had been written by interventional radiologist Maxim Itkin, MD, director of the Center for Lymphatic Imaging and Interventions at Children’s Hospital of Philadelphia and the Hospital of the University of Pennsylvania (HUP).
+The article had been written by Maxim Itkin, MD.
 Davis’ doctor immediately contacted Dr. Itkin for advice.

-Dr. Itkin and his fellow Lymphatics Center director, pediatric cardiologist Yoav Dori, MD, PhD, discussed Davis’ case and offered to help.
+Dr. Itkin and Yoav Dori, MD, PhD, a pediatric cardiologist and leader of the Jill and Mark Fishman Center for Lymphatic Disorders at Children’s Hospital of Philadelphia, discussed Davis’ case and offered to help.
 They planned to use an advanced imaging technology they developed, called dynamic contrast MR lymphangiography (DCMRL) to map the anatomy and flow of Davis’ lymph system and pinpoint the leaking vessels.
 This enhanced imaging technique provides a clearer image of the lymphatic anatomy and lymphatic flow than conventional lymphangiography.

 After the analysis of these images on screen, the team can also simultaneously perform a selective lymphatic embolization procedure to seal the leaking ducts.